Circular Connector Coupling Mechanisms for Extreme Environments

 Shock and Vibration: Vibration is characterized by continuous sine waves and can negatively affect the lifespan and reliability of interconnects.
 Vibration that is undetectable without specialized equipment may be detrimental to connections over time.
 Shock, on the other hand, constitutes extreme forces caused by sudden acceleration or deceleration.
 Shock can be especially hard on connectors.
 The primary difference between vibration and shock is the frequency and amplitude.

-Vibration can be introduced through uneven driving surfaces and other simple, seemingly innocuous factors.
 The engines in industrial, transportation, military, and aerospace equipment are frequently subjected to shock and vibration.
-The connector components employed in such applications must be engineered to remain tightly mated despite high shock and vibration to protect the contacts at the heart of every connector.
+The connector components employed in such applications must be engineered to remain tightly mated to protect the contacts at the heart of every connector.
 If a coupling becomes just a bit loose in these environments, it can potentially damage the interior contacts, as even slight movement under vibration can quickly destroy components.
 A locking coupling system will keep the halves tightly mated under constant vibration and reliably prevent both movement and ingress.

 Radiation: UV radiation exposure is common in avionics and other aerospace equipment and can cause plastics to deteriorate.